 If you want to stay by the seaside in Ireland, you’ve got lots of great Airbnb options.
-Whether you want to simply enjoy a gorgeous ocean view or be right on the beach, steps from refreshing if a bit chilly dips in the water, we’ve got some great picks from Northern Ireland to County Cork and beyond.
+Whether you want to simply enjoy a gorgeous ocean view or be right on the beach, just steps away from refreshing, but chilly, dips in the water, we’ve got some great picks from Northern Ireland to County Cork and beyond.
 This list is sure to get you inspired to book your dream vacation.

 YOU'RE ALL SET!